fbpx

 What does my sponsorship pay for?

-Your sponsorship helps pay for your student’s participation in CoEd’s Rise Youth Development program.
+Your sponsorship helps pay for a student’s participation in CoEd’s Rise Youth Development program.
 A typical student’s participation costs approximately $960 per year, on average.
 Each student incurs a different level of expense, based on a number of factors such as: student’s location, tuition/supply costs, the frequency with which you and they communicate, and the amount of social and academic support needed to help them reach their full potential.
-So, while we work with averages to make the program as cost-efficient as possible, in actuality, your student’s costs could be higher or lower than this.
+So, while we work with averages to make the program as cost-efficient as possible, in actuality, a student’s costs could be higher or lower than this.
 The relative cost of a typical student’s participation in the program is broken out above.

 Why do other other organizations charge so much less for child sponsorship?